burnzoire/checkride-client/README.md

 Install the electron packager with `npm install electron-packager -g`

-Package for windows (as it must run alongside DCS) with `electron-packager app --platform=win32 --asar`.
+Package for windows (as it must run alongside DCS) with `electron-packager app --platform=win32 --asar --overwrite`.
 The `--asar` switch is to protect the source code in the package.